SeunMatt/excel_uploader/README.md

  }
 ```

 Note that the response code should be 200.
-See the demo examples for more info.
+See the demo code for more info.

 And that's all!
 Happy Bulk Data Processing.